aryanesmaili/aryanesmaili/README.md

 # 💫 About Me:
 I'm a self taught developer.
 I use .NET Platform as my main tool to develope web applications and I do scripting and automation with python.
-I'm currently working on web crawling and scraping.
+I'm currently open to work.

 ## 🌐 Socials: